 - Helps patients understand the diagnosis and treatment plan

 - Watches closely for any problems that may arise over the course of treatment and recovery

 - Serves as a clinician, care coordinator, educator and counselor for patients and families

 - Improves patient outcomes through education, support and monitoring

-- Coordinates care with other healthcare providers such as pharmacists, dieticians, social workers, case manager and counselor
+- Coordinates care with other healthcare providers, such as pharmacists, dieticians, social workers, case managers and counselors

 - Helps the patient and family connect with community resources

-- Remains in contact with the patient throughout the treatment process; the patient may call at any time day or night with questions about medication, symptoms, lifestyle changes or other concerns.
+- Remains in contact with the patient throughout the treatment process; the patient may call at any time with questions about medication, symptoms, lifestyle changes or other concerns

 Oncology Nurse Navigators